GustavoAnkelen/GustavoAnkelen/README.md

 ## Hello there, I'm <em>Gustavo Ankelen<em>! 👋
 ##### I'm a Mathematic Civil Engineer from Valparaiso, Chile.
-Right now working in DataScience, also I'm about to start in a Master's Program in mathematics.
+I'm now completing a Master Program in mathematics and training to bring back my A-game in DataScience projects.

 ```js
 const Gustavo = {